 For company leaders, here’s the bottom line:

 1. Mental illness is the leading cause of presenteeism and absenteesim at work.
-Six in 10 people say poor mental health has impacted their concentration at work – meaning that they are physically present but seriously underperforming.
-And then there are millions of work days that turn into sick days each year due to mental health problems – 70 million in the UK, 32 million in France, 18 million in Germany.
+Six in ten people say poor mental health has impacted their concentration at work – meaning that they are physically present but seriously underperforming.
+And then there are millions of work days that turn into sick days each year due to mental health problems – 70 million in the UK, 32 million in France, and 18 million in Germany.
 One in ten employees have taken time off work for depression.
 As we try to look the other way, the reality is that mental illness is associated with the great disadvantage for employees and employers.

 2. One in five employees will have a mental health condition over the course of their careers that impacts performance and requires time away from work.
 And workers have partners, parents and children who also may have mental health conditions requiring extra attention at some point.
 Addressing employee mental health needs comes with a cost – but ignoring mental health in the workplace is not an option; the costs triple and quadruple when we turn a blind eye – which doesn’t make any cents.

 3. Just $1 of investment in treatment for depression and anxiety leads to a return of $4 in better health and ability to work.
 Effective treatments exist for common mental disorders.
 And early intervention improves prognosis.

 4. Millions and billions and trillions.
 Each year in the U.S., mental illness accounts for the loss of 217 million workdays and costs $193.2 billion in lost earnings.
 And the World Economic Forum estimates that the cumulative global impact of mental disorders in terms of lost economic output will amount to $16.3 trillion between 2011 and 2030.